 An ex-boxer is drifting around after escaping from the mental hospital.
 He meets a widow who convinces him to help fix up the neglected estate her ex-husband left.
-Her Uncle talks them both into helping kidnap a rich boy for ransom money, and the ex-fighter must make decisions about his loyalties and what is right. –IMDb
+Her Uncle talks them both into helping kidnap a rich boy for ransom money.

 Easily the best adaptation of a Jim Thompson novel with this offbeat indie neo-noir.
 Jason Patrick's twitchy, dazed performance gets old pretty fast, but the rest of the cast - particularly the scene-stealing Bruce Dern - are top-notch.
 Subtly stylish with an unusual atmosphere and desert setting and genuine suspense and tension.
 One of the best of its genre.